 A gluten free cookie cake is pretty easy to make.
 Just like making chocolate chip cookies without all the scooping and waiting.

-- Then add the vanilla and egg and whisk again until it is smooth.
+- ADD egg and vanilla and whisk until smooth.

 How to decorate this cookie cake